Columbus Construction Accidents Lawyers

 In Ohio, the court or jury will make separate findings for: (1) the total compensatory damages recoverable, (2) total economic damages, (3) total noneconomic damages.
 However, the court will not consider your opponent’s guilt or evidence of your opponent’s wealth.
 Rather, the court will consider the totality of the circumstances that surrounded the incident and the credibility of evidence and witnesses.

-Contact the attorneys at Rinehardt Law Firm for a free consultation to determine if you are eligible for third-party compensation for your injury.
+Contact the workplace injury attorneys at Rinehardt Law Firm for a free consultation to determine if you are eligible for third-party compensation for your injury.